openafsfoundation/openafsfoundation.org/about/index.md

 experienced individuals who agreed to volunteer for this leadership challenge.
 The Board of Directors has an Executive Director as its head, and is supported by volunteers who accepted the roles of Treasurer or Secretary.
-The Board of Directors oversees and has final authority over all activities within The OpenAFS Foundation, Inc.
+The Board of Directors oversees, and has final authority over, all activities within The OpenAFS Foundation, Inc.

 Among the OpenAFS Foundation's central values are fairness and transparency.
 We believe that not only the lines of authority and the various tasks should be disclosed, but also the financial status of the OpenAFS Foundation.
 All moneys were donated to The Foundation and its causes by individuals or organizations wishing to support both our mission and our vision.
-And so, information about our financials is always available [here]({{site.baseurl}}/docs/finances/).
+Thus, information about our financials is always available [here]({{site.baseurl}}/docs/finances/).
 In addition, the [Code of Ethics](XXXbrokenlink), the [Conflict of Interest Policy](XXXbrokenlink), the [Whistleblower Protection Policy](XXXbrokenlink)